Welcome to School of Bio-Engineering

 -

-To apply the ethical and social aspects of modern Engineering and Technology innovations to the design, development, and usage of new products, systems, gadgets, devices, etc
+To apply ethical and social aspects of modern Engineering and Technology innovations to the design, development, and manufacturing of new products, machines, gadgets, devices as engineers of importance

 Programme Outcomes – (POs)